chtoucas/Narvalo.NET/docs/Issues.md

 Narvalo.Cerbere
 ---------------

 - Is there a better alternative to AssumeNotNull()?
+Should I remove it?

 Narvalo.Fx
 ------------

+- Equals for Maybe<T>.
 - SumCore() and CollectCore() assert that they never return null but this is not always true.
 - Confirm that Maybe methods never returns null.
 - Monad.tt, review true argument check for extension methods.